Thinkful-Ed/starter-solving-problems-with-stacks-and-queues/src/connected_friends/readme.md

 You work for a massive social network with many millions of users.
 You need to determine if two given users of the network are connected to each other.

-Users of the social network may "follow" each other but the relationship may not be mutual.
+Users of the social network may "follow" each other, but the relationship may not be mutual.
 That is, person A may follow person B but person B may not necessarily follow person A.

 Consider the diagrammatic representation of a part of the network below: